Narcissa White Kinney: Early life

-Kinney was born in Grove City, Pennsylvania, the daughter of George Washington White (1812-1882) and Susannah Kerr Wallace (1815-1872).
+Narcissa Edith White was born in Grove City, Pennsylvania, the daughter of George Washington White (1812-1882) and Susannah Kerr Wallace (1815-1872).
 She was Scotch-Irish through ancestry.
 Her mother's maiden name was Wallace, and family records show that she was a direct descendant of Adam Wallace, who was burned in Scotland for his religion, and whose faith and death are recorded in Foxe's Book of Martyrs.
-At his death his two sons, David and Moses Wallace, fled to the north of Ireland, whence Narcissa's grandfather, Hugh Wallace, emigrated to America in 1796.
+At his death his two sons, David and Moses Wallace, fled to the north of Ireland, whence Narcissa's grandfather, Hugh Wallace, emigrated to the U.S. in 1796.
 Her father's ancestor, Walter White, was also burned during Queen Mary's reign, and the record is in Fox's Book of Martyrs, and four of her far-away grandfathers, two on each side of the house, fought side by side in the Battle of the Boyne.

 She was raised in a Conservative church, the United Presbyterian.